-- Articulate fund objectives. - Approve and oversee investment philosophy and policies. - Approve and oversee asset allocation and/or investment structure. - Approve and oversee asset class strategy and investment guidelines. - Assess and oversee investment performance for the total portfolio and each asset class. - Approve and oversee the investment program operating policies (proxy voting, manager monitoring, securities lending, etc.). - Act on recommendations of the SIO and Consultant for selection, retention and termination of investment managers, consultants and custodians (to the extent statutorily required, jointly with an elected official). - Assure that the investment program is in compliance with laws, rules, regulations, Council policies, Plan documents, and the custodian agreement. - Assure cost effective management of the investment program. - Assure the effective administration/management of the investment program by the SIO. - For the relevant plans, conduct an asset/liability study every three years and reevaluate the asset allocation annually (after the updated expected rates of return are available from the Consultant), or as more frequently required by the Council.
+- Articulate fund objectives. - Approve and oversee investment philosophy and policies. - Approve and oversee asset allocation and/or investment structure. - Approve and oversee asset class strategy and investment guidelines. - Assess and oversee investment performance for the total portfolio and each asset class. - Approve and oversee the investment program operating policies (proxy voting, manager monitoring, securities lending, etc.). - Act on recommendations of the SIO and Consultant for selection, retention and termination of investment managers, consultants and custodians (to the extent statutorily required, jointly with an elected official), except to the extent the Council has delegated such duties as provided in these policies. - Assure that the investment program is in compliance with laws, rules, regulations, Council policies, Plan documents, and the custodian agreement. - Assure cost effective management of the investment program. - Assure the effective administration/management of the investment program by the SIO. - For the relevant plans, conduct an asset/liability study every three years and reevaluate the asset allocation annually (after the updated expected rates of return are available from the Consultant), or as more frequently required by the Council.